23rd January 2020

 - People Responsible for your work

-Our Letter of Engagement (which refers to this document) will advise you of the identity of the person(s) dealing with the conduct of your matter, their professional status and charging rate.
-Robert Pimblett, Solicitor and Director of the practice, has overall responsibility for your matter.
+Our Letter of Engagement will advise you of the identity of the person(s) dealing with your matter, their professional status and charging rate.
+Robert Pimblett, Solicitor and Director, has overall responsibility for your matter.
 If it becomes necessary to change the person who is handling your matter, we will notify you promptly.

 - Place and hours of business